 POWER & CONTROL WHEEL

 You may see your partner’s behaviour has a pattern and a purpose.
-His behaviour is deliberate with the intent to control you.
+Their behaviour is deliberate with the intent to control you.
 As you reflect on your partner’s behaviour, consider how it is affecting you and your children.

 We recognize that exploring your relationship can be difficult work.
 Be sure to connect with trusted supports.
 Our support workers are also available to support you during this process.